Władysław Liniarski: World War II

 In the German Invasion and the Soviet Invasion of Poland, as commander of the 1st Battalion of the 62nd Infantry Regiment, he defended Pomerania and fought in the Battle of the Bzura.
 Wounded on September 20 in the Kampinos Forest, he was taken prisoner, from which he escaped.
 From 1940, he was the commander of the Białystok District of the Union of Armed Struggle and then Home Army in the Soviet occupation area.

 In 1943, he issued an order to liquidate "communist-Jewish gangs", which later became the cause of accusations of anti-Semitism.
 By Order No. 256 of April 20, 1944, Lieutenant Colonel "Mścisław", commander of the "Sarna" District (Białystok AK District), gave the partisan units and units of the Kedyw of the Białystok AK District the names of regiments of the Polish Army.
 For example, the Augustów District No. 7 "Olcha" of the Suwałki Inspectorate was to recreate the 1st Krechowiecki Uhlan Regiment.
 Its temporary name for the time of formation was "Partisan Unit of the 1st Uhlan Regiment".

-Liniarski, who was against the planned "Burza" action, in orders addressed to the commanders of inspectorates and districts, emphasized the will to beat the Germans, prepare for self-defense, and in the event of communists taking over the area and hostility towards the Polish population - moving on to further underground activity.
+Liniarski, who was against the planned operation Burza, in orders addressed to the commanders of inspectorates and districts, emphasized the will to beat the Germans, prepare for self-defense, and in the event of communists taking over the area and hostility towards the Polish population - moving on to further underground activity.

 Around July 10, 1944, "Mścisław" issued an order to begin the "Burza" operation in the area of the Łomża inspectorate.

 On September 20, 1944, Capt.
 Zygmunt Szendzielarz and the remnants of the 5th Wilno Brigade of the Home Army subordinated to Liniarski.
 The latter ordered Szendzielarz to remain in the Białowieża Forest and organize a cadre unit from survivors of the Wilno and Nowogródek Home Army units.
 At the beginning of November 1944, the unit was joined by, among others, the officer of the Vilnius District of the Home Army, 2nd Lt.
-Lech Beynar also known Paweł_Jasienica, pseudonym Nowina, later a well-known historian and publicist, writing under the pen name "Paweł Jasienica".
+Lech Beynar also known Paweł Jasienica, pseudonym Nowina, later a well-known historian and publicist, writing under the pen name "Paweł Jasienica".
 On November 10, Zygmunt Szendzielarz was promoted by Liniarski to the rank of major.
 At the turn of January and February 1945, Lieutenant Colonel Liniarski appointed Zygmunt Szendzielarz as commander of the partisan forces of the Białystok District of the Home Army, and the 5th Vilnius Brigade became a disposable unit of the AKO Headquarters.